Jorge Posada: 1995–1999

 Posada made his MLB debut with the Yankees in 1995, replacing Jim Leyritz in the ninth inning of a game on September 4, 1995.
 Despite his appearing in only one game during the regular season, the Yankees included Posada on their postseason roster, and he appeared in Game 2 of the 1995 American League Division Series (ALDS) as a pinch runner, scoring a run.
 The Yankees lost the division series in five games to the Seattle Mariners.

 Posada began the 1996 season with Columbus, but was promoted to the Yankees late in the season.
-He appeared in eight games, making his first start on September 25, 1996.
-Posada appeared in eight games in 1996, recording one hit and one walk.
+He appeared in eight games, making his first start on September 25, recording one hit and one walk.
 Posada did not appear in the postseason but the Yankees still succeeded as they defeated the Atlanta Braves in the 1996 World Series.
-Despite not being on the 1996 World Series or any Postseason rosters for the Yankees, Posada still received a 1996 World Series Championship ring from the Yankees.
+Despite not being on the 1996 postseason roster for the Yankees, Posada still received a 1996 World Series Championship ring.

 Posada succeeded Leyritz in 1997 as the backup catcher to Joe Girardi, with Girardi serving as a mentor to Posada.
 Posada was expected to appear in approximately 40 games in 1997; he started in 52.
 Posada appeared in 60 games during the 1997 season and batted .250 with six home runs and 25 RBIs.
 The Yankees made the postseason again, but the team lost in the 1997 ALDS to the Cleveland Indians.
 After the 1997 season, the Yankees offered Posada and Mike Lowell to the Montreal Expos for Pedro Martínez; the Expos traded Martínez to the Boston Red Sox, instead.

 During the offseason, Posada hired a personal trainer and running coach, who helped improve his physical conditioning.
 Going into the 1998 season, Posada pushed the Yankees to increase his playing time.
 Posada caught David Wells' perfect game on May 17, 1998.
 Overall, Posada batted .268 with 17 home runs and 63 RBIs over 111 games in the 1998 season.
 The Yankees reached the postseason for the fourth consecutive year and the team won the 1998 World Series in four games against the San Diego Padres.

 The Yankees renewed Posada's contract for $350,000 for the 1999 season, less than the $650,000 he requested.
 Posada struggled in April, batting .146 and striking out 15 times in 46 appearances.
 After batting .210 at the All-Star Break, he batted .285 for the remainder of the season, ending the year with a .245 batting average, 12 home runs, and 57 RBIs.
-He also committed 17 passed balls.
+He allowed 17 passed balls.
 Posada played in 112 games with 379 at-bats, while Girardi played in 65 games with 209 at-bats.
 While Girardi began the 1999 postseason as the regular catcher, Posada saw increased playing time.
 The Yankees entered the postseason once again and won the 1999 World Series against the Braves in only four games.